-- these considerations have been fully documented in the form of a benefit:cost analysis and made available to consultees; - operators have been fully consulted; - it appears to the IWA that these aspects are being taken into account by the Secretary of State; - in the opinion of the IWA, there are no longer any prospects of significant use of the waterway for freight traffic. - 4.17.
-Where additional funding is required to maintain such waterways for freight traffic, this should be assisted by funding from the Government department responsible for transport. - 4.18.
+- 4.17.
+IWA accepts that circumstances change over time and that changes in waterway classification may thus be appropriate from time to time. - 4.18.
+IWA believes that a structured working group including water freight stakeholders should be set up to review the existing classification of commercial waterways, to advise CRT and other owners and operators of commercial waterways designated under the 1968 Act on this issue and to advise the Secretary of State on the issues and options when proposals are received to reclassify a commercial waterway. - 4.19.
+However, where the downgrading of a waterway from a 'commercial waterway' to a 'cruising waterway' under s.105 of the 1968 Act is proposed, IWA believes the following steps are necessary and may object to the proposed Order unless: - a full appraisal has been undertaken of current traffic and future traffic prospects, in the light of any Government financial incentives for freight to move from road to water to secure climate change or other environmental benefits; - options for improving efficiency of the waterway operation and reducing costs, for example by modernisation of locks and centralised or automatic operation, have been fully considered and documented; - these considerations have been fully documented in the form of a benefit:cost analysis and made available to consultees; - operators have been fully consulted; - it appears to the IWA that these aspects are being taken into account by the Secretary of State; - in the opinion of the IWA, there are no longer any prospects of significant use of the waterway for freight traffic. - 4.20.
+Where additional funding is required to maintain such waterways for freight traffic, this should be assisted by funding from the Government department responsible for transport. - 4.21.
 IWA accepts that it may not always be practicable to maintain statutorily required depths on a commercial waterway that is not for the time being regularly navigated by deep-draughted vessels.
-In line with the Ombudsman's report regarding a complaint from a carrier12, waterways should be maintained so that they can be put in order promptly when required. - 4.19.
+In line with the Ombudsman's report regarding a complaint from a carrier12, waterways should be maintained so that they can be put in order promptly when required for freight traffic and always within one month of such a justified complaint being made in writing.
+Such rectification work must be carried out without adversely affecting existing water freight operations. - 4.22.
 Tidal commercial waterways and those with tidal links should be available 24 hours per day.
 Other freight waterways should be available 24 hours per day where traffic warrants it.